mkelley/sbpy/docs/sbpy/activity/dust.rst

 Syndynes
 ^^^^^^^^

-Syndynes are generated with the `~sbpy.activity.dust.syndynes.Syndynes` class.
+Syndynes are generated with the `~sbpy.activity.dust.syndynes.Syn` class.
 The class requires a `~sbpy.dynamics.state.State` object, :math:`\beta` values, and particle ages from which to generate the syndynes.

 First, define the source of the syndynes, a comet at 2 au from the Sun: